envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 **You want to teach sorting for the first time**
 A: Bubble sort / Selection sort

+### 14. Algorithms: Searching + BFS + DFS

+#### C2

+Q: What is linear/secuencial search?
+A: Linear Search is defined as a sequential search algorithm that starts at one end and goes through each element of a list until the desired element is found, otherwise the search continues till the end of the data set.

 ---

 TARGET DECK: Javascript::Interview::ADSA - Master the coding interview data structures algorithms - andrei neagoie